licky-licky/toji-no-miko-translations/docs/md/docs/misogi_mirja.md

 **Mirja:** I would like to continue polishing Akabane swords in the future.
 **Mirja:** By polishing and restoring Akabane swords, it might lead to a rise in the number of toji accepted by okatana.
 That's something I want to help with.
 **Nao:** Oh gosh... she has such a serious and well defined goal\~...
 **Kinuka:** That sounds like something the teachers would take, no questions asked.
-But, wait, why have you been thinking this out more than us third years-\!?
+But, wait, why have you been thinking this out more than us third years-\!\?
 **Mirja:** ...That's something I should be asking, as your kouhai.
 You should think more carefully about this, you two.
 > :ToCPrevNext